A method to measure the integral vertical intensity and angular distribution of atmospheric muons with a stationary plastic scintillator bar detector: Introduction

 The method relies on a simple muon generator algorithm suitable for simulating the cosmogenic muon flux raining over a detector of finite size situated on the Earth surface, and a basic Geant4 simulation of the energy deposited by muons on the scintillator material, as well as the coverage provided by the building where the measurement is performed.

 The paper is organized as follows.
 In Section \ref{sec:smith}, we briefly describe the phenomenological model of the muon flux reaching the ground to be used as a benchmark in our study.
 In Section \ref{sec:generator}, we describe an algorithm to generate atmospheric muons reaching a plastic scintillator bar on the surface of the Earth.
 In Section \ref{sec:simulation}, details of the simulation of the detector are given, and simple validation tests are performed.
 In Section \ref{sec:exper}, we go over the experimental setup used to acquire the energy spectra of atmospheric muons reaching the ground with a plastic scintillator bar.
 In Section \ref{sec:fits}, we fit the model of the simulation to the experimental spectrum including energy resolution and non-linearity effects.
-Finally, in Section \ref{sec:muon-int}, we extract the muon vertical intensity and angular distribution, and explore variations due to systematic uncertainties.
+In Section \ref{sec:muon-int}, we extract the muon vertical intensity and angular distribution, and explore variations due to systematic uncertainties.
+In Section \ref{sec:closure-tests}, we perform two closure tests to validate the robustness of the fitting procedure.
+Finally, in Section \ref{sec:var-orient}, we show the results of applying the method to data taken with various azimuthal orientations of the scintillator bar.
 The conclusions are discussed in Section \ref{sec:conclusions}.